Annual Conference

 Important information on proposal submissions and submission types can be found below.
 In order to submit any proposal, you will be prompted for your ASBH website login credentials; if you do not have an ASBH website account, you will have the opportunity to create one.

-The call for proposals closed at 5 PM CT, Monday, March 4, 2024.
-No proposals or changes will be accepted.
+The call for proposals will close on 5 PM CT, Monday, March 10, 2025.
+No proposals or changes will be accepted after that time.
 If you are having technical problems, call 847.375.4745 or email This email address is being protected from spambots.
 You need JavaScript enabled to view it..
+The ASBH office closes at 5 PM Central Time (6 PM ET/3 PM PT), and no live assistance will be available after that time.
+It is therefore advisable to submit your proposal several hours before the proposal deadline.

 • As you submit your proposal, you should be aware that ASBH is unable to accommodate requests for specific dates and times, as any rescheduling has a serious cascading effect on other presenters.
 If your proposal is accepted, you should be prepared to pay for registration and attend the meeting on the day on which your presentation is scheduled.

 • All presenters are required to complete a registration form, pay the registration fee, and cover all travel and personal expenses.
 For information on ASBH’s Guest Speaker Policy, visit the FAQ page.
-Only submit proposals including presenters that will agree to register and pay to attend the conference in St. Louis.
+Only submit proposals including presenters who will agree to register and pay to attend the conference in Portland.

 • ASBH has a “two presentation” rule.
 You may present no more than two times during a meeting.
-This rule does not apply to pre-conference workshop presenters or to non-presenting co-authors of paper or flash presentations.
+This rule does not apply to pre-/post-conference workshop presenters, non-presenting co-authors of paper or flash presentations, or presenters at affinity group meetings.

 • All presenters must complete a disclosure of any financial interests or other relationships that could be considered a conflict of interest.